erykjj/linkture/README.md

 The parser can work in **Cebuano, Chinese, Danish, Dutch, English, Ewe, French, German, Greek, Haitian Creole, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Tagalog and Ukrainian**.
 It will **recognize** such references and **validate** them to ensure the chapter(s) and/or verse(s) are within range.

 It *does not* work with whole books (like "James") unless they are preceded by a number (like "1 John"); otherwise it would have to look up ever single word.
-Also, it will *not* find the multi-word book name "Song of Solomon" (and its variations), though this (and any other scripture) can be force-detected by tagging the desired reference "manually" within the source text (eg., "{{Song of Solomon 1:1}}") - *one book* per brace pair.
-These two limitations aside, it works with most book name variants in all the available languages (including common abbreviations): "2 Sam.", "2nd Samuel", "II Samuel", "2Sa", etc. Any special/unusual variants can be added to the *res/custom.json* list.
+Also, it will *not* find the multi-word book name "Song of Solomon" (and its variations), though this (and any other scripture) can be force-detected by tagging the desired reference "manually" within the source text (e.g., "{{Song of Solomon 1:1}}" or "{{Obadiah}}") - *one book* per brace pair.
+Finally, there are some extreme "edge-cases" where the parser simply cannot know your intentions.
+Take "1 John 5:3; 2 John 4" as an example.
+The parser will find "1 John 5:3; 2" and "John 4".
+To force proper detection use braces: "1 John 5:3; {{2 John 4}}".
+These few limitations aside, it works with most book name variants in all the available languages (including common abbreviations): "2 Sam.", "2nd Samuel", "II Samuel", "2Sa", etc. Any special/unusual variants can be added to the *res/custom.json* list.

 These found references can be **extracted** as a list of references, or a list of BCV-encoded ranges in the format `bbcccvvv` (where `b` is book, `c` is chapter, and `v` is verse).
 Or, they can be **tagged** (with '{{ }}') within the text, or replaced with HTML **hyperlink** tags (with custom prefix and suffix).
 All of these functions can also include a **rewrite** of the reference with either a full book name, or one of two abbreviation formats, along with **translation** into one of the available languages.